deeeelin/SSIS-Dispatcher/README.md

 ## About
 The SSIS-Dispatcher project is a subproject branched from the SSIS(Scalable Serving Inference System for Language Models with NVIDIA MIG) project.
 It is a served as a serving manager component in the system.
 SSIS-Dispatcher is capable of receiving model inference requests and luanching inference pod under [Knative](https://knative.dev/docs/) framework while leveraging GPU sharing features supported my Nvidia [Multi-Instance GPU(MIG)](https://www.nvidia.com/en-us/technologies/multi-instance-gpu/) or [Multi-Process Service (MPS)](https://docs.nvidia.com/deploy/mps/index.html), which allows finegrained unitlization of GPU resources, enhancing system efficiency.
-* Check out the [SSIS project repo](https://github.com/mike911209/KubeComp-MIG), for additional autoscaler or performance monitor support.
+* Check out the [K-SSIS Repository](https://github.com/mike911209/K-SISS), for additional autoscaler or performance monitor support.

 ## Getting Start
 ### Prerequisite